Incorporating Prior Knowledge into Neural Networks through an Implicit Composite Kernel: Experiments

-We then compare ICK\emph{y} with two models: a multi-layer perceptron (MLP) applied to the concatenated features and a novel multi-layer perceptron-random forest (MLP-RF) joint model employed by \citet{zheng2021local}, where MLP learns from $\boldsymbol{x}^{(1)}$ and RF learns from $\boldsymbol{x}^{(2)}$.
+We compare ICK\emph{y} with two models: a multi-layer perceptron (MLP) applied to the concatenated features and a novel multi-layer perceptron-random forest (MLP-RF) joint model employed by \citet{zheng2021local}, where MLP learns from $\boldsymbol{x}^{(1)}$ and RF learns from $\boldsymbol{x}^{(2)}$.
 We believe MLP-RF serves as a good benchmark model as it is a joint model with similar architecture to our ICK\emph{y} framework.
-To see how ICK\emph{y} simulates the spectral mixture kernel, we plot only $\boldsymbol{x}^{(2)}$ against the predicted value of $y$ as shown in Figure \ref{fig:3}.
+To see how ICK\emph{y} simulates the spectral mixture kernel, we plot only $\boldsymbol{x}^{(2)}$ against the predicted value of $y$ as shown in Figure \ref{fig:6}.
 As can be seen from the figure, plain MLP only captures the linear trend.
 MLP-RF only captures the mean of the spectral mixture components.
 In contrast, our ICK\emph{y} framework captures both the mean and the variance of the spectral mixture kernel.
-To test the robustness of ICK\emph{y}, we also conduct experiments on another synthetic data set in Appendix \ref{appx:J} to confirm that ICK\emph{y} can simulate an \emph{additive kernel}.
+We also repeat this experiment by sampling from GP with an \emph{additive kernel} and we obtain similar observations as shown in Figure \ref{fig:7}.

+We also examine whether ICK\emph{y} can retrieve the spectral mixture kernel in this task.
+After fitting the parameters of the spectral mixture kernel in ICK\emph{y}, we compute the kernel matrix $\boldsymbol{K}_{\text{ICK\emph{y}}}$ using these learned parameters and compare it with the true kernel matrix $\boldsymbol{K}_{\text{true}}$ by calculating the absolute difference between them as displayed in Figure \ref{fig:8}.
+As can be observed, $\boldsymbol{K}_{\text{ICK\emph{y}}}$ and $\boldsymbol{K}_{\text{true}}$ are similar and their absolute difference is relatively small, indicating that ICK\emph{y} can approximately retrieve the spectral mixture kernel.